 How do you earn a Merit Badge?
-To earn a merit badge, a scout must fulfill each official BSA requirement with their badge counselor, along the way demonstrating skills and learning terms to increase their understanding of the badge’s subject.
-There are over 135 merit badges available for scouts to complete, in topics ranging from chess, to carpentry, to citizenship.
+To earn a merit badge, a scout must complete requirements with their badge counselor, along the way demonstrating skills and increasing their understanding of the badge’s subject.
+Afterward, they will submit their merit badge blue card to the troop advancement committee and have it be recorded on ScoutBook.

 While merit badges may just seem like colorful pieces of fabric to those unfamiliar with Scouting, if you’re a scout it’s vital you understand their value!
 In this article, I’ll be quickly teaching you everything that’s worth knowing about merit badges.
 Afterward, you’ll practically be a merit badge expert!